Right to rent immigration checks

 Online settlement status and biometric documents

-Right to rent checks can be made online if a person:
+At the moment right to rent checks can be made online if a person:

 has a biometric residence card or permit